Frequently Asked Questions

 - Rekindle personal motivation while reconnecting to the group’s mission and values.

-- We have an additional module called Creative Impulse which is designed to develop innovation skills and learn to access creativity more freely.
+- Develop innovation skills and learn to access creativity more freely.

 If I hire your services and bring you in I am worried about what my team will think...